andrewderango/NHL-Game-Probabilities/README.md

 Machine learning model determines the probability of each outcome for any NHL game.
 This includes the probability of each team winning, as well as the probabilities for goal spreads.
 All NHL data is scraped from the NHL's own API.
 There are many other features available that can be navigated with a user-friendly menu:

-- Probability of today's games
+- Probability of each team winning today's games
 - Power rankings of each NHL team
 - View biggest upsets
 - View best single-game performances by a team